Yasu31/mjcf_urdf_simple_converter/README.md

 ## how it works
-in URDF, when a joint connects a parent and child body, the child body's origin is forcible set to the joint position. (https://wiki.ros.org/urdf/XML/joint)
+in URDF, when a joint connects a parent and child body, the child body's origin is fixed to the position of the joint (https://wiki.ros.org/urdf/XML/joint).
+There is always only a single joint connecting the parent and child.
+On the other hand, for MJCFs there can be multiple joints defined in a body, and joints are defined within the child body element.
+Also, the body position is defined relative to the parent frame and it does not depend on the joint positions.
+Thus some conversions are necessary to translate the MJCF's kinematic structure to URDF.

+The approach that I took in this code is to use just add many intermediate bodies whose relative poses are defined with `fixed` joints, to express each transformation.
+The `add_dummy_body()` function creates a body with negligible mass and inertia at the joint position, which creates an empty body, to which joints can be attached.
+This way, each actual body defined in the MJCF can keep using the same coordinate system

+For example, if a body in the MJCF has 2 joints:

+- a `revolute` joint connects `parent_body` to `joint1_jointbody`
+- a `revolute` joint connects `joint1_jointbody` to `joint2_jointbody`
+- a `fixed` joint connects `joint2_jointbody` to `child_body` (this "brings back" the coordinate frame back to the MJCF child body's frame)

+and the process is continued onwards to the next MJCF body.
 ![](kinematic_chain.drawio.svg)